Ion Coulomb crystals: an exotic form of condensed matter: Out-of-equilibrium dynamics of ion Coulomb crystals

 \subsection{Slow quenches and Kibble-Zurek mechanism}

+Experimental imaging of kinks in ion Coulomb chains enables a statistical analysis of their formation as a function of the experimental parameters \cite{Ejtemaee:2013,Mielenz:2013,Partner:2013,Pyka:2013,Ulm:2013}.
+On this basis, the authors of \cite{DeChiara:2010,DelCampo:2013} argued that one can test the so-called Kibble-Zurek (KZ) hypothesis by performing slow ramps across the linear-zigzag structural transition.

-Experimental imaging of dislocations in ion Coulomb crystals opens the possibility to verify the so-called Kibble-Zurek (KZ) hypothesis \cite{Kibble:1980,Zurek:1985,DelCampo:2013}.
-This hypothesis was first formulated in an attempt to describe inhomogeneities at the cosmological scale as defects formed during the slow expansion of the universe \cite{Kibble:1980} and then proposed as a paradigm for adiabatic expansion across a continuous, symmetry breaking phase transition \cite{Zurek:1985}.
-The KZ hypothesis predicts the scaling of the excess heat produced by a slow ramp of a control field across a second--order phase transition, and connects herewith the equilibrium critical exponents with features of the out-of-equilibrium dynamics.
+The KZ hypothesis was first formulated in an attempt to describe inhomogeneities at the cosmological scale as defects formed during the slow expansion of the universe \cite{Kibble:1980} and then proposed as a paradigm for adiabatic expansion across a continuous, symmetry breaking phase transition \cite{Zurek:1985}.
+It predicts the scaling of the excess heat produced by a slow ramp of a control field across a second-order phase transition, thereby connecting the equilibrium critical exponents with features of the out-of-equilibrium dynamics.

-It has been argued that the symmetry-breaking linear-zigzag transition is an ideal testbed for the Kibble-Zurek hypothesis \cite{DelCampo:2010,DeChiara:2010}.
-The adiabatic expansion can be realized by performing slow ramps of the trap aspect ratio across the structural transition.
-Excess heat can be determined through the density of topological defects created by crossing the critical point.
-Experiments following this protocol reported a scaling of the excess heat with the ramp velocity that appears to follow power-law behavior \cite{Pyka:2013,Ulm:2013,Ejtemaee:2013}.
-In this Section we review the theoretical hypothesis and the experimental results.
+In the experiments, the statistics of defect formation was measured after slowly ramping the trap aspect ratio across the symmetry-breaking linear-zigzag transition \cite{Ejtemaee:2013,Pyka:2013,Ulm:2013}.
+The behavior of the excess heat as a function of the ramp velocity appeared to follow power-law behavior \cite{Ejtemaee:2013,Pyka:2013,Ulm:2013}, compatible with the KZ hypothesis.
+In this Section we review the theoretical model and the experimental results.

-The model below is adapted for a linear trap where the chain is along the $x$-axis and the zigzag chain is in the $x-y$ plane, while the motion along $z$ is frozen out.
-It is taken from \cite{DeChiara:2008}.
-We refer the reader also to a related semiclassical model by \cite{Puebla:2017}.
-The dynamics of defect formation is modelled by a Langevin equation for the transverse displacement field $\psi(x,t)$:
+In \cite{DeChiara:2010} the dynamics of defect formation was modeled starting from the Landau model of Sec.\ \ref{sec:linear-zigzag} for the transverse displacement field $\psi$ and included the dissipative dynamics of laser cooling by means of a damping and a Langevin force (see \cite{Puebla:2017} for a related semiclassical model).
+For a chain aligned along the $x$ axis and assuming the motion along $z$ is frozen out, the displacement field is along the $y$ direction and its dynamics is governed by the equation